 At this point you should refer to the detailed descriptions for each area, as many of the areas are sprinkled along, or right off Route 73, or off Route 9 or 9N located just to the north and east.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Adirondack Ice Climbing:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for * Adirondack Ice & Mixed:

 Jan 9, 2010